theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/google-cloud-storage/connection.md

 ![xu-google-cloud-con-02](/img/content/xu/googlecloudstorage/xu-google-cloud-con-02.png){:class="img-responsive"}

-### Connection Retry Function
+### Connection Retry

+Connection retry is a built-in function of the Google Cloud Storage destination.
+It is automatically activated.

-The Retry is a built-in function that prevents extractions from failing in case of short connection interruptions to Google Cloud.
+Connection retry is a functionality that prevents extractions from failing in case of transient connection interruptions to Google Cloud Storage.
+General information about retry strategies in a Google Cloud Storage environment can be found [here] (https://cloud.google.com/storage/docs/gsutil/addlhelp/RetryHandlingStrategy).
-The Retry function is implemented according to Microsoft guidelines.
-The Retry function tries to establish connection up to 2 minutes.
+XU follows an exponential retry strategy.
+This results in 8 retry attempts and an overall timespan of 140 seconds.
+If a retry is not succesful during that timespan, the extraction fails.